 However, depending on the settings on your business page, they may or may not be able to actually publish that branded content share on Facebook.
 If you have not added them to your list of approved pages or if you have not allowed anyone to tag you in branded content, they will see warnings such as the screenshots below saying, “You don’t have permission to tag this business partner.”
 They can still publish their post, but it will not have the correct attribution back to your page as the partner.

 When they get this message, it causes them frustration and sometimes concern that they’ve done something wrong.
-But the problem lies with the client’s account settings.
+But the problem lies with your account settings.

 Your Responsibility as a Business Tagged in Branded Content (on Facebook or Instagram)